What are mosquitoes?

 If you are tired of dealing with mosquitoes in your yard, give us a call at Armed Force Pest Control.
 We offer services to help reduce mosquito populations on your property.
 Before implementing any home pest control treatments, we perform a complete inspection to identify breeding sites and other conducive conditions that allow mosquitoes to thrive.

-With our Middletown mosquito control services, you can get back to enjoying your yard, so call today to find out more!
+With our Santa Rosa mosquito control services, you can get back to enjoying your yard, so call today to find out more!

 How can I prevent mosquitoes in the future?